Pelican's Perch #41:

 2. PITCH CONTROL

-3. FLAPS to some takeoff position (right
+3. FLAPS to some takeoff position (right now!)

 4. TAKEOFF PROFILE (intercept and resume)

-5. GEAR UP (when no ground contact will
+5. GEAR UP (when no ground contact will occur)

 That works in everything I can think of.
 If you feel you have an exception, then give it some very serious thought, and develop your own technique with all these factors in mind.

 Short form might be as little as: